cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

     * All functions are asynchronous and executed concurrently on all devices in the node.
     * Subsequent functions called in the same stream (see Section #Streams and synchronization) are guaranteed to be synchronous.

+* Grid layer
+    * Functions start with acGrid.
+    * Provides control over all devices on multiple node.
+    * Requires MPI. `MPI_Init()` must be called before calling any acGrid functions.
+    * Streams are used to control concurrency the same way as on acDevice and acNode layers.

-Finally, a third layer is provided for convenience and backwards compatibility.
+Finally, a fourth layer is provided for convenience and backwards compatibility.

 * Astaroth layer (deprecated)
     * Functions start with `ac` only, f.ex. acInit().